tu4mo/teg/README.md

 # teg

-*teg* is command-line utility to create template files.
+*teg* is command-line utility to generate template files.

 ## Installation